AgenticFinLab/FinMycelium/docs/reference.md

 - Open event causality extraction by the assistance of llm in task annotation, dataset, and method, ACL 2024

 - SummEdits: Measuring LLM ability at factual reasoning through the lens of summarization, ACL 2023

+- From single to multi: How llms hallucinate in multi-document summarization, ACL 2025 Findings